Avignon, France. A city that looks as if it is straight out of a storybook.

 – 1 April to 30 June: 9 am – 7 pm

 – August: 9am – 8:30pm

 Afternoon Coffee at Cafe Tulipe

 Known as one of the best local coffee shops in Avignon, Cafe Tulipe is not nearly as crowded as the tourist-saturated shops down the street.

 Inside Cafe Tulipe, you will find delicious, custom coffee drinks, a variety of teas, and the most decadent dessert options you can imagine.
 Spend the afternoon here just observing the locals pass by, or grab a quick drink to go as you walk your way through old Avignon taking in the architecture.

 - Address: 21 Rue Des Trois Faucons, 84000 Avignon, France

 End the Evening at Theatre des Halles

-A small, local theatre specializing in unique performing arts shows, the Theatre de Halles is a one-of-a-kind destination for your weekend in Avignon, France.
+A small, local theatre specializing in unique performing arts shows, the Theatre de Halles is a one-of-a-kind destination for your weekend in Avignon.
 Sit down next to the most cultured locals and enjoy the show being offered for the season.
 The atmosphere at Theatre de Halles is unique, as it’s stage is located inside of an old, stone building near the Rhone.